htmfilho/htmfilho.github.io/_posts/2021/2021-01-24-azure-function-golang-2.md

 ## Azure Functions Core Tools

-You can find steps to install Azure Functions Core Tools at https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local.
-I use Ubuntu so these are the commands I run:
+You can find steps to install Azure Functions Core Tools on your operating system in the [Azure Documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local).
+I use Ubuntu so these are the steps I followed:

 1. Install the Microsoft package repository GPG key, to validate package integrity: